N-Vlahovic/edge-llm/README.md

 ```

 ### Building the Services
-To build the services, simply run `make build` which invokes the script `./scripts/build.sh`.
+To build the services, simply run `make build` which invokes the scripts `./scripts/update_docker.py` and  `./scripts/build.sh` sequentially.

 ### Pulling Models